VedAstro/VedAstro/README.md

 # 🎂 9 Years Old
 The first line of code for this project was written in late 2014 at Itä-Pasila.
 Back then it was a simple desktop software, with no UI and only text display.
-With continued support from users, this project has steadily developed to what it is today.
+With continued support from users, this project has steadily grown to what it is today.
 Helping people from all over the world.

 # 📚 Credits &amp; Reference